mohammad-tauwab/Project-NHMS/readme.txt

 -------------------------------------ADD (3.2) -----------------------------------------------
 A- Adding different mdolues in a separate file and adding the admin module to the admin dashboard.
+B- Adding the functionality to the admin dashboard